gpaumier/gp2/src/articles/2019-05-24 revenue-strategy.rst

 .. highlights::

   The importance of Revenue Strategy for the Wikimedia Foundation lies in two main factors: the uncertain future facing us, which might endanger existing revenue sources, and the impetus to grow, mandated by the ambitions of the Wikimedia movement.
-The following is a summary of my reflection on Revenue Strategy for the Foundation's :doc:`Advancement department <wikimedia-advancement>`.
+The following is a summary of my reflection on Revenue Strategy for the Foundation's :doc:`Advancement department <advancement>`.

 Challenges to the banner fundraising model